 In this bar, on the right side, there are three more buttons known as window controls.
-It allows to performs three commands i.e., minimize, maximize, and close the document or file.
+It allows to perform of three commands i.e., minimize, maximize, and close the document or file.

-The 1st is the “X” icon that used to close the window of the Microsoft Word document we are working on.
+The 1st is the “X” icon that is used to close the window of the Microsoft Word document we are working on.
 And the 02nd component is a double box icon which is located in the center of the previous ones and used to maximize or enlarge the document.
 The 03rd icon is a dash “_” used to minimize the document we are working on.

 In Microsoft Word 2019, the File tab replaces the Microsoft Office button from Word 2007.
 Microsoft Office button is the circular button that is located in some operating systems at the bottom and in others at the top, on the left side.
 You can click it to see the backstage view.
 In this tab, where you can see the previously opened or saved files, create a new document, print a document, and do other operations.

 Ribbon of Microsoft Word:

-The Ribbon is one of the basic parts of Microsoft Word widow and contains organized commands in three layers.
+The Ribbon is one of the basic parts of Microsoft Word Window and contains organized commands in three layers.

-- Tabs or Menu: These are the horizontal menu that appear at the top of the Ribbon and contain groups of related commands, i.e., File, Home, Insert, Design, Layout, References, Mailings, Review, View, and Help are examples of ribbon tabs.
+- Tabs or Menu: These are the horizontal menu that appears at the top of the Ribbon and contain groups of related commands, i.e., File, Home, Insert, Design, Layout, References, Mailings, Review, View, and Help are examples of ribbon tabs.

 - Groups: These are the organized related commands displayed below each tab or menu.
 The name of each group appears below the group on the Ribbon.
 For example, a group of commands related to a paragraph or a group of commands related to the font, etc.

 - Commands: Commands appear within each group as mentioned above.
 For example, when we press the “File” tab, some commands or functions such as “New”, “Open” “Save”, “Save as” etc. are displayed.